 No matter what class are you in Mathematics is always one of the most important subjects.
 Many think that only a person with a rational mind can solve maths problems but it’s not true.
 Maths is something which develops rational thinking and problem-solving skills in students.

-Maths is particularly not a hard subject.
+Mathematics is particularly not a hard subject.
 All it needs is a real practice.

 Here are the things you can do to score 100 marks in Mathematics in class 12th without any problem.
 If you go through these points regularly and properly, there’s nothing that can stop you from topping the class 12th: